A Student's Swing - The Bump Transition

 This is very common among higher handicap golfers; they don't get loaded up going back, so they can't drive and fire through on the way down.
 They tend to over-power it with their upper body, while the whole lower part of the body is taken out of the equation.

-That's why, when you compare that to somebody like Tiger Woods, his lower body doesn't look very powerful at all.
-He's not using his body to make sure he really gets off that right side onto the left, as you can see Tiger does.
+That's why, when you compare that to the elite swing model, the lower body doesn't look very powerful at all in the student's motion.
+Elite players use their body to make sure they really get off that trail side onto the lead, which you can see clearly in the reference swing.

-Right from the beginning, you'll notice that he's loading up, really getting some load and spring into those legs, driving very hard, getting onto that left side.
+Right from the beginning, you'll notice that the best players are loading up, really getting some load and spring into the legs, driving very hard, getting onto that lead side.

 By now a lot of people are thinking, "I thought there was no lateral motion.
 Isn't this a slide?"

-A slide would be if he continued to move his hips out as the club approached impact, but he stops moving laterally long before impact.
+A slide would be if they continued to move the hips out as the club approached impact, but the lateral movement stops long before impact.

-As you can see in the final photo, his hips stop moving laterally before his hands even reach his right thigh.
-If we draw another line there we can see that he never moves past that line.
+As you can see in the final photo, the hips stop moving laterally before the hands even reach the trail thigh.
+If we draw another line there we can see that they never move past that line.

-A slide would be if he continued moving his hips out past that point into impact, and ended up coming too far from the inside.
+A slide would be if they continued moving the hips out past that point into impact, and ended up coming too far from the inside.

 The hips stop moving laterallyTiger's hips stop moving laterally before impact (left)

-His movement here is the bump and the transition, and it does involve lateral movement, as you can see from the lines we drew at address.
+This movement is the bump and the transition, and it does involve lateral movement in the downswing, as you can see from the lines we drew at address.

-Your legs must drive that first part of the downswing in order to get everything to sync up properly and get maximum power with minimum effort.
+Your legs must drive that first part of the downswing in order to get everything to sync up for maximum power with minimum effort.

 Hopefully this will clear up some of your questions about the transition and the bump we mentioned in the book.

-If you're not getting fully onto your left side work on your transition, get that bump, and you'll have a lot more power with a lot less effort in your swing.
+If you're not getting fully onto your lead side, work on your transition, get that bump, and you'll have a lot more power and clubhead speed with a lot less effort in your swing.

 Checkpoints for Practice